 Just before heading out, a quick walk around the truck to inspect the new black, bold, gripper tires.
-I spot a soft, low on pressure looking Tire on the front passenger side of the truck.
+I spot a soft, low on pressure-looking Tire on the front passenger side of the truck.

 A quick inspection, a quick fix, a quick back on the road.
 The problem was the rubber stem insert was leaking out air.
-All covered under warranty along with coffee and donuts for a quick start to the day on a sugar high.
+All are covered under warranty along with coffee and donuts for a quick start to the day on a sugar high.

-That low tire reminded me to go a check to make sure my Air Tool Accessories are still in the same place tucked and secured inside the truck cab.
+That low tire reminded me to go check to make sure my Air Tool Accessories are still in the same place tucked and secured inside the truck cab.

 Up the Mountain we go easy terrain on the startup, getting to the Mud soon, then beyond that the Snow.
 It is a two-part Tire test.
 Tires versus Mud, then Tires versus Snow.
-On the way up the Tires are spitting loose gravel and some good sized stones, that are looking for something to connect with.
+On the way up the Tires are spitting loose gravel and some good-sized stones, that are looking for something to connect with.